Fernand Braudel: Capitalism

-After La Méditerranée, Braudel's most famous work is Civilisation Matérielle, Économie et Capitalisme, XVe-XVIIIe (Civilization and Capitalism, 15th-18th Century).
-The first volume was published in 1967, and was translated to English in 1973.
+After La Méditerranée, Braudel's most famous work is Civilisation Matérielle, Économie et Capitalisme, XVe-XVIIIe ("Civilization and Capitalism, 15th-18th Century").
+The first volume was published in 1967 and was translated to English in 1973.
 The last of the three-volume work appeared in 1979.
-The work is a broad-scale history of the pre-industrial modern world, presented in the minute detail demanded by the methodological school called cliometrics, and focusing on how regular people made economies work.
-Like all Braudel's major works, the book mixed traditional economic material with thick description of the social impact of economic events on various facets of everyday life, including food, fashion, and other social customs.
+The work is a broad-scale history of the pre-industrial modern world focusing on how regular people made economies work.
+Like all of Braudel's other major works, it mixes traditional economic material with thick description of the social impact of economic events on various facets of everyday life, including food, fashion and other social customs.

 The third volume, subtitled "The Perspective of the World", was strongly influenced by the work of German scholars like Werner Sombart.
-In this volume, Braudel traced the impact of the centers of Western capitalism on the rest of the world.
-Braudel wrote the series both as a way of explanation for the modern way and partly as a refutation of the Marxist view of history.
+In it, Braudel traces the impact of the centers of Western capitalism on the rest of the world.
+Braudel wrote the series as a way of explanation for the modern way and partly as a refutation of the Marxist view of history.

 Braudel discussed the idea of long-term cycles in the capitalist economy that he saw developing in Europe in the 12th century.
-Particular cities, and later nation-states, follow each other sequentially as centers of these cycles: Venice in the 13th through the 15th centuries (1250–1510); Antwerp and Genoa in the 16th century (1500–1569 and 1557–1627, respectively), Amsterdam in the 16th through 18th centuries (1627–1733); and London (and England) in the 18th and 19th centuries (1733–1896).
+Particular cities and later nation-states follow each other sequentially as centres of these cycles: Venice in the 13th through the 15th centuries (1250–1510); Antwerp and Genoa in the 16th century (1500–1569 and 1557–1627, respectively), Amsterdam in the 16th through 18th centuries (1627–1733); and London (and England) in the 18th and 19th centuries (1733–1896).
 He used the word "structures" to denote a variety of social structures, such as organized behaviours, attitudes, and conventions, as well as physical structures and infrastructures.
 He argued that the structures established in Europe during the Middle Ages contributed to the successes of present-day European-based cultures.
-He attributed much of this to the long-standing independence of city-states, which, though later subjugated by larger geographic states, were not always completely suppressed—probably for reasons of utility.
+He attributed much of that to the long-standing independence of city-states, which, though later subjugated by larger geographic states, were not always completely suppressed, probably for reasons of utility.

-Braudel argued that capitalists have typically been monopolists and not, as is usually assumed, entrepreneurs operating in competitive markets.
-He argued that capitalists did not specialize and did not use free markets, thus diverging from both liberal (Adam Smith) and Marxian interpretations.
+Braudel argues that capitalists have typically been monopolists and not, as is usually assumed, entrepreneurs operating in competitive markets.
+He argued that capitalists did not specialize and did not use free markets, and he thus diverges from both liberal (Adam Smith) and Marxian interpretations.
 In Braudel's view, the state in capitalist countries has served as a guarantor of monopolists rather than a protector of competition, as it is usually portrayed.
-He asserted that capitalists have had power and cunning on their side as they have arrayed themselves against the majority of the population.
+He asserted that capitalists have had power and cunning on their side, as they have arrayed themselves against the majority of the population.

 An agrarian structure is a long-term structure in the Braudelian understanding of the concept.
 On a larger scale the agrarian structure is more dependent on the regional, social, cultural and historical factors than on the state's undertaken activities.